BitBotFactory/MikaLendingBot/docs/configuration.rst

     - Format: ``CURRENCY_TICKER,STR,BTC,BTS,CLAM,DOGE,DASH,LTC,MAID,XMR,XRP,ETH,FCT,ALL,ACTIVE``
     - Commenting it out will disable the entire feature.
-    - Entering ``ACTIVE`` within the list will transfer any currencies that are found in your lending account, as well as any other currencies alongside it.
+    - Entering ``ACTIVE`` within the list will analyse any currencies that are found in your lending account, as well as any other currencies alongside it.
 Example: ``ACTIVE, BTC, CLAM`` will do BTC, CLAM, and any coins you are already lending.
     - Entering ``ALL`` will simply analyse all coins on the lending market, whether or not you are using them.
     - Do not worry about duplicates when using ``ACTIVE``, they are handled.